 The exact setup process will vary depending on which of Square’s systems you’re using, but overall it’s easy enough for any small business owner to get up and running in a short amount of time.
 The Point of Sale app also guides new users through how to conduct a transaction when they open it for the first time.

-One such feature is the company’s Card on File which allows users to safely and securely store customer card information in the Square system.
+The Square POS system also bristles with cool features, such as the company’s Card on File which allows users to safely and securely store customer card information.
 This can be quite useful for repeat customers who are tired of swiping their cards, and because the company hosts and secures this customer data, you are still PCI compliant.
 Card on File also works with Square Invoices as well as e-commerce using Square’s APIs.
 You will have to pay extra to use this feature as Square charges you the keyed entry rate, but it’s still a nice addition.

 Square is also able to operate in an offline mode in the same way that more complex POS systems offer (such as NCR Silver).
 This feature is a godsend for small vendors that need to operate in venues with poor internet connections such as festivals or in remote areas.